vic-ma/howtodismantle.github.io/_posts/2024-11-25-I-O-Lets-Go-Going-crazy-for-Pepperl-Fuchs-IO-Link-Master-ICE2-8IOL-G65L-V1D.md

   - name: PFIOLinkMaster.pbmx
     url: /assets/2024-10-25/PFIOLinkMaster.pbmx
 ---
 In this blog, we already discussed the usage of various ways to integrate sensors into a Peakboard application.
 A summary of these articles is available in [The hitchhiker's guide to I/O devices](/I-O-Lets-go-The-hitchikers-guide-to-I-O-devices.html).
 In today's article we will have a look at a very sophistcated and a bit more expensive type of I/O modules - an IO-Link master.
-The big main difference to the other I/O modules is, that an IO-Link doesn't use just blank wires to connect the sensors, but insteand implments the IO-Link plug.
+The big main difference to the other I/O modules is, that an IO-Link doesn't use just blank wires to connect the sensors, but instead implements the IO-Link plug.
 So the sensor must offer this IO-Link plug to be used with an IO-Link master.

 The IO-Link Master we use in this article will be the Pepperl+Fuchs IO-Link-Master ICE2-8IOL-G65L-V1D.